-$^{^{366}}$ See N.C.
+366 See N.C.
 UTILS.
 COMM'N, R8-67 RENEWABLE ENERGY AND ENERGY EFFICIENCY PORTFOLIO STANDARD (REPS) at R8-67(e) (2008).

-$^{^{368}\} See$ N.D.
-ADMIN.
-CODE 69-09-02-39 (1995).
+368 See N.D.
+Admin.
+Code 69-09-02-39 (1995).

 "recover jurisdictional capital and operating costs incurred by a public utility for new or modified electric transmission facilities."
-Both of these riders must be approved by North Dakota Public Service Commission and are supposed to allow utilities to maintain their commission-approved return on investment.
+369 Both of these riders must be approved by North Dakota Public Service Commission and are supposed to allow utilities to maintain their commission-approved return on investment.
 Ohio Energy has been deregulated in Ohio, and as a result, utilities have no say in the rates charged for energy.
 370 Oklahoma Allows FACs that automatically adjust prices, but the clause has to be approved by Oklahoma's Public Utility Commission initially.
-371 Oregon Has a FAC that automatically adjusts rates annually to "true-up" 90% of the costs incurred by utilities outside of the "deadband" of energy costs.
-The negative annual power cost deadband is \$15 million, and the positive annual power cost deadband is set at \$30 million.
-Note that there is both a deadband, meant to require the company "to absorb some normal variation of power costs," and a cost-sharing mechanism that gives utilities "an incentive to manage costs effectively" by having customers "bear 90 percent of the adjustment" and "[the utility] bear 10 percent of the adjustment."
-Additional terms of the adjustment cost recovery adjustment for environmental compliance costs incurred by a utility to remain in compliance with the Oregon Renewable Energy Act, 375 as well as
+371 Oregon Has a FAC that automatically adjusts rates annually to "true-up" 90% of the costs in- curred by utilities outside of the "deadband" of energy costs.
+372 The negative annual power cost deadband is \$15 million, and the positive annual power cost deadband is set at \$30 mil- lion.
+373 Note that there is both a deadband, meant to require the company "to absorb some normal variation of power costs," and a cost-sharing mechanism that gives utilities "an incentive to manage costs effectively" by having customers "bear 90 percent of the ad- justment" and "[the utility] bear 10 percent of the adjustment."
+374 Has an automatic cost recovery adjustment for environmental compliance costs incurred by a utility to remain in compliance with the Oregon Renewable Energy Act, 375 as well as